benjymous/annotations/sandman/sandman.23.md

           and of the strange disposition of a knife and a key.

                   Not yet reprinted in any other form

-Disclaimer:  Sandman and all related characters are copyrights and trademarks of DC Comics Inc.  Sandman and this annotation are intended for mature audiences only.

-Notice:  Commentaries and additional information should go to morrow@fnal.fnal.gov (Internet) or morrow@fnal.BITNET.
-This material is posted by the editor directly to rec.arts.comics and COMICS-L, and is licensed to appear on Compu$erve and GEnie.
-Please contact the editor if you see this material on any other forum.
-Reproduction in any form without permission of the editor (as agent for the contributors) is forbidden.

 Note:  Neil Gaiman has demonstrated a thorough familiarity with Milton, and _Sandman_ is rife with allusions to _Paradise Lost_ whenever Lucifer appears.